 This accountability and scrutiny, however, doesn’t appear to apply if the good ol’ boys are helping cattle ranchers.

 On February 17, 2020, I received a copy of the minutes from the February 12 meeting of the Payson Natural Resource Committee.
 I noticed that it mentioned a $2,000 Landowner Relations Program (LRP) grant from the AGFD for a “J Bar B solar project.”
 Since Commissioner Brake is a co-owner of the J Bar B Cattle Co., LLP, I submitted a public record request for more information about the project.
 On April 28 I received a response which confirmed my suspicion that the project involved installing solar-powered pumps on water wells located on Tonto National Forest grazing allotments permitted to the J Bar B Cattle Co.
 The Campaign Creek well is on the Campaign allotment, the Blevens Wash well is on the Poison Springs allotment, and the Storm Canyon well is on the Hicks-Pikes Peak allotment.
 The cover letter said that the “Cooperator elected not to move forward” with the grant agreement.

-On August 6, 2020, the Arizona Game & Fish Department release its 2020 HPC grant proposal evaluation criteria which were touted as being more “objective.”
+On August 6, 2020, the Arizona Game & Fish Department released its 2020 HPC grant proposal evaluation criteria which were touted as being more “objective.”

 Liked this post?
 Follow this blog to get more.